signals-protocol/signals-v0/website/docs/start/use-cases.md

 ## Intraday speculation

-A discretionary trader can treat each $100 band as a statement about where the candle ends.
-When momentum builds, buying a ladder of bands above spot lets you express increasingly aggressive targets while paying the CLMSR cost that matches the shift in probability.
-If the move fades, you can close or rotate into lower bands in a single transaction, keeping the position path-independent.
+A discretionary trader can treat each $100 bin as a statement about where the candle ends.
+When momentum builds, buying a ladder of ranges above spot lets you express increasingly aggressive targets while paying the CLMSR cost that matches the shift in probability.
+If the move fades, you can close or rotate into lower ranges in a single transaction, keeping the position path-independent.
 Because probabilities always normalise to 1, you see instantly how the crowd reprices your thesis after every trade.

 ## Hedging and treasury work

 Teams that hold BTC-denominated liabilities use Signals to pin risk around a budget level.
-Selecting a cluster of bands around the required close effectively caps next-day exposure without negotiating bespoke OTC trades.
-Treasurers can also approximate collars or digitals by holding offsetting bands above and below a strike, letting the CLMSR pool replicate payoff shapes that would otherwise require multiple venues.
+Selecting a cluster of ranges around the required close effectively caps next-day exposure without negotiating bespoke OTC trades.
+Treasurers can also approximate collars or digitals by holding offsetting ranges above and below a strike, letting the CLMSR pool replicate payoff shapes that would otherwise require multiple venues.
 The ability to unwind or roll ranges intraday keeps the hedge aligned as markets move.

 ## Market intelligence and research